 It was a hugely enjoyable day that set me up for tackling Tokyo – the world’s busiest city and our next stop.
 Volendam’s excursion manager, Jeremy, recommended downloading a Tokyo metro app, and this did the trick even though our arrival coincided with rush hour and a torrential downpour.
 When I did lose my way, Tokyo’s helpful commuters put me right, often with a gracious bow.

-A soggy day tour, including a temple visit and a river cruise, left me envious of those staying for post-cruise extensions, but my overnight at the Mandarin Oriental was a delight.
+A soggy day tour, including a temple visit and a river cruise, left me envious of those staying for post-cruise extensions, but my overnight at the Mandarin Oriental Tokyo was a delight.
 I was spellbound watching the hotel’s sushi chef at work, the knife a blur in his hands, and I loved my spa facial the next day, preceded by a wallow in thermal waters in front of huge picture windows, 38 ﬂoors up.
 This vast city was spread out beneath me and there was Mount Fuji, like a delicate domed iced cake, etched on the horizon.
 It’s an image I will never forget, and one that I’m determined to see again.